Dan-Brown-sec/ITC571---Assessment-3/README.md

 # ML‑Malware: Adversarial Robustness and Transferability Analysis
+## Assessment 3 for ITC571 - Imerging Technologies and Innovation
+### Charles Sturt University

 This repository contains a **reproducible research pipeline** for evaluating
 **static malware detection models** under **feature‑space adversarial attacks**, with a focus on: